UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 There are also limited charting options if you like to use charts to analyse historical trends and events.
 You cannot show corporate events on a stock chart such as dividends or earnings dates — a feature offered by many other online investment platforms.

 There are also no drawing tools or indicators, and you cannot overlay charts over each other to compare different stocks or indices.
 You also cannot set basic stock alerts.
 It would be great if Lloyds could improve the customer experience by adding these features, which newer platforms all offer.
+Traders who wish to extensively trade using a web app would be better served by a broker like Interactive Brokers or IG.

 Feature Lloyds Bank logoLloyds Bank